 Insurers sell different policy options, such as comprehensive or budget cover.
 Some premium credit cards also come with built-in travel insurance.
 So which should you choose?

 Most insurers offer comprehensive and budget travel insurance.
 Comprehensive policies are more expensive, but they have higher cover limits and provide cover in circumstances where budget policies don’t.
+If you can only afford a budget policy, make sure it covers medical expenses and personal liability (in case you accidentally injure someone or damage something).
 Here’s how one insurer’s comprehensive policy compares with its basic policy.

 |Benefits||Maximum cover limit: Comprehensive||Maximum cover limit: Budget|